Here are the answers to the questions that I often get asked…

 I’m awkward in front of the camera and don’t like posed shots.
 Can we have a natural shoot?
 There always has to be an element of posing even when capturing natural interaction, because otherwise it may not be flattering and I need to make sure that I can see everyone’s face and have everyone lit correctly.
 My sessions are always relaxed and I don’t ask for cheesy, awkward smiles :)

 What is your availability like?
 I photograph on weekdays during the day.
-I use natural light for Boudoir Sessions so I tend to book these for 930am as in the Autumn & Winter the light fades in the afternoon.
+I use natural light for Boudoir Sessions so I tend to book these for 10AM as in the Autumn & Winter the light fades in the afternoon.
 I’m usually booked 2-3 months in advance.
-I sometimes have last minute bookings come up that I advertise on the Facebook pages.

 How long does a session last?
 Outdoor sessions are around an hour.
 Maternity, Family and Boudoir Sessions last 3-3.5 hours in total including the makeover and newborn shoots can take around 4 hours as they are totally baby led and I allow time for baby to be fed and settled.